 - Whether the spleen is swollen.

-- Whether there are symptoms of leukemia, such as infection.
+- Whether there are signs or symptoms of leukemia, such as infection.

 - Whether the leukemia has recurred (come back) after previous treatment.

 - Whether the hairy cell leukemia does not grow or grows so slowly it does not need treatment.

 - Whether the hairy cell leukemia responds to treatment.